Props

 profile card name prop linked

-You can also link the profile image to an image prop.
+As an example we will link the profile image source setting to an image prop.
 To do that, find the img component in the Outline tab.
-Then, find its built-in Image prop.
-Click on the menu icon next to it, hover over “Link to a prop for component ProfileCard”, and select “Create new prop” option to create a new img prop for the ProfileCard.
+Then, find its built-in Image setting.
+Click on the menu icon next to it, hover over “Allow external access”, and select “Create new prop” option to create a new img prop for the ProfileCard.

 The img prop should now be created and linked to the profile picture in the ProfileCard.